Management Discussion and Analysis

 All the directors and senior management personnel have affirmed compliance with theCode for 2020-21.
 A declaration to this effect by the Managing Director is given in thisAnnual Report as the "Annexure D" with this Report.

 CONSOLIDATED FINANCIAL STATEMENTS

 Since the company is not having any subsidiary associates or joint venture thereforethe requirement for Consolidated Financial Statements in accordance with relevantAccounting Standards (AS) is not applicable to the Company.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as "AnnexureI".
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as "AnnexureE".